cimt-ag/data_vault_pipelinedescription/documentation/catalog_of_field_mappings_in_relations.md

 - dedicated links to the hub for every kind of relation
 - a single link but dedicated effectivity satellites for every kind of relation
 - a single link with a dependent child key,declaring the relation type
-- a single link with a satellite, that contains a column to store the relation type
+- a single link with a multi active satellite, that contains a column to store the currenty valid relation types (not recommended)

-These approaches can also be mixed up (on purpose or due to legacy).
+These approaches can also be mixed up, wicht might happen on purpose or due to legacy.

 *side note: When the relation type is declared in the data(not by the field structure), this is a simple relation from the perspective of the data vault.
 The relation type is then stored in a dependent child key or a satellite of the link.*

-The models are created with 3
-relations to the same hub, even though this is a rare constellation.
+The example models in the investigation are created with 3 relations to the same hub, even though this is a rare constellation.
-This is necessary to prove completeness of the DVDP Syntax.
-Only with 3 Elements or more, it is possible to have subsets greater than 1 element.
+This is necessary to prove completeness of the DVDP syntax.
+Only with 3 Elements or more, it is possible to create subsets with more than 1 element.

 Satellites are omitted in the diagram for simplicity.
-There can be satellites on every hub and the effective satellites can be replaced by normal satellites, adding more content to the pure relation information.
+There can be satellites on every hub and the effective satellites can be replaced by normal satellites, for adding more content to the pure relation information.

 ### Multiple hub keys in link to the same hub (R)
 This approach keeps the provided unit of work together but needs complete refactoring